cataniamatt/git-commands/README.md

 ## .gitignore

 Git can be instructed to not track certain files by using a **_.gitignore_** file.
 This file contains a list of all files that should be ignored and not tracked by Git.
-A collection of useful .gitignore template files provided by GitHub can be found <a href="https://github.com/github/gitignore" target="_blank">here</a>.
+A collection of useful .gitignore template files provided by GitHub can be found [here](https://github.com/github/gitignore).

 ## Steps to create a new GitHub repository